dictadata/storage-tracts/docs/urn.md

 # SMT urn Engram Key Field

-An SMT urn is comprised of the domain and name fields for a engram entry.
-The format of an SMT urn value is `domain:name`.
+An SMT urn is comprised of the realm and name fields for a engram entry.
+The format of an SMT urn value is `realm:name`.

 This is analogous to the URN syntax `urn:<namespace>:<name>` without the 'urn:' prefix and follows the same character syntax rules.
 See [RFC2141 URN Syntax](https://datatracker.ietf.org/doc/html/rfc2141)